 The purpose of Δ Tmin is to ensure that the mixing box/economizer damper tests are meaningful.
-These tests are based on the relationship between supply, return, and outdoor air.
-If RAT ~ MAT, these tests will not be accurate and will produce false alarms.
+These tests are based on the relationship between supply, return, and

 The purpose of TestModeDelay is to ensure that normal fault reporting occurs after the testing and commissioning process is completed as prescribed in Section 12.